-Cash equivalents are valued at cost, which approximates market.
-For purposes of the combined statements of cash flows, the Foundation considers all highly liquid debt instruments with original maturities of three months or less to be cash equivalents.
+Cash equivalents are valued at cost, which approximates fair value.
+For purposes of the combined statements of financial position, the Foundation considers all highly liquid debt instruments with original maturities of three months or less to be cash equivalents.

-(d) Investment Securities
+(d) Investments

 The investment portfolio is held and managed by various financial institutions.
-Investment transactions are recorded on the trade date.
+Investment transactions are reported on the trade date.
 Realized gains and losses on the sale of investments are calculated on the basis of specific identification of the securities sold.
-Investments are valued at quoted market value, except for life insurance policies, closely held stock, and certain alternative investments.
-Life insurance policies are valued at the cash surrender value of the underlying policies.
-Closely held stocks and stocks not traded on national security exchanges are valued at independently appraised values in the absence of readily ascertainable market values.
-Certain alternative investments are valued at the Foundation's interest in the equity of the investee based on the audited financial statements of the underlying funds.
+Investments, except for life insurance policies, closely held stock, and certain alternative investments are reported at fair value.
+Fair value is based on quoted market prices when available or quoted market prices of comparable instruments when prices are not available.
+Closely held stocks and stocks not traded on national security exchanges are valued at independently appraised values in the absence of readily ascertainable fair values.
+For certain alternative investments, net asset value is used as a practical expedient in estimating fair value, based on information provided by fund managers or general partners of the underlying funds.
 Because of the inherent uncertainty of certain valuations, estimated fair values might differ significantly from the fair values that would have been used had a ready market for the investments existed.